 The study, published in the journal Cancer Prevention Research, was led by Dr. Julie Bauman, co-director of the University of Pittsburgh Medical Center (UPMC) Cancer Center in Pennsylvania.

-According to the Centers for Disease Control and Prevention (CDC), each year in the United States, over 30,000 new cases of oral cancer are diagnosed, and there are over 8,000 deaths due to oral cancer.
+According to the Centers for Disease Control and Prevention (CDC), each year in the United States, over

 The survival rate for such cancers is quite low, with a 5-year survival rate of about 50 percent.